 Metal powders from Höganäs AB are used in a wide spectrum of applications across different industries.
 The inherent properties of metal powders provide unique opportunities.
 They can be found in car components such as connecting rods and gears, in electric motors, in agricultural equipment and in food industry products like iron-fortified corn flakes.
 Metal powders can also be used to remove contaminants in drinking water and to clean industrial wastewater.

 The largest customer segment is the automotive componentry industry.
-In 2017, Höganäs reported sales of SEK 8,225m and had 1,888 co-workers in 29 countries.
+In 2021, Höganäs reported sales of SEK 10,527 million and had 2,282 co-workers in 16 countries.

 Höganäs' origins can be traced back to 1797, when coalmining started in the village of Höganäs in southern Sweden.
 Coalmining, bricks and industrial ceramics have played important parts in the company's history, but today Höganäs focuses solely on metal powders.
 Ulf G. Lindén acquired shares in the company through the 1980s and became sole owner in 1987.

 Höganäs re-listed on the Stockholm stock exchange in 1994 but returned to private ownership in 2013 after Lindéngruppen and the Wallenberg foundations, through Foundation Asset Management (FAM), completed a joint takeover.